 Now we know you’re probably already packing your bag to give Gardner Cave a visit.
-But hold your horses because the cave reopens in May and if you want one of the parks free tours you have to schedule ahead of time.
-Don’t worry you can find all those details by clicking below.
+But hold your horses because if you want a free tour you’ll have to schedule ahead of time, keeping in mind that the cave doesn’t open until May 15th.
+But don’t worry because you can find all those details by visiting the caves website.
 And if you do decide to go, be sure to bring layers because the cave is around 39 to 42 degrees Fahrenheit.

 When: May-September, Cave tours daily 10 am, 12 pm, 2 pm, and 4 pm